briggsb9/terraform-examples/pa-cloudngfw/README.md

 ## Customization

-You can customize the deployment by adjusting variables in the `variables.tfvars` file.
+You can customize the deployment by adjusting variables in your '*.tfvars` file.
 For example, you can change the location, resource naming conventions, subnet